Advanced Math Placement

 Advanced Math Philosophy:

-In Arlington Heights District 25, students are typically placed into math at their grade level.
-Grade level math means students are receiving grade-level instruction aligned to the Illinois Learning Standards.
-Students ready for accelerated instruction at the next grade level are considered for Advanced Math, which begins in fourth-grade.
+Students who are ready for instruction in the next grade-level are considered for Advanced Math, which begins in fourth-grade.
 Students in fourth-grade Advanced Math are completing the fifth-grade course, students in fifth-grade Advanced Math are completing the sixth-grade course, and so on.

 Advanced Math Placement:

 All third through sixth-grade students are considered for placement into Advanced Math.
-The Department of Student Learning reviews the scores from the NWEA Measures of Academic Progress (MAP) Math Assessment and Cognitive Abilities Test (CogAT) to determine the students who will be considered for Advanced Math Placement.
+The Department of Student Learning reviews the scores from the NWEA Measures of Academic Progress (MAP) Math Assessment and Cognitive Abilities Test (CogAT) Quantitative Assessment to determine the students who will be considered for Advanced Math Placement.
 Arlington Heights District 25 considers students who score at or above the 85th percentile on the MAP Math Assessment or a Standard Age Score of 130 or above on the CogAT Quantitative assessment.

 Advanced Math Placement Criteria:

-Advanced Math class placement during the COVID-19 pandemic will be determined by evaluating the following criteria:
+Advanced Math class placement is determined by evaluating the following criteria:

-- CogAT Quantitative Score: Arlington Heights District 25 administers CogAT in the fall to all third and fifth-grade students as a universal screener.
-The most recent score will be used when considering students for placement in advanced classes.
-CogAT was administered to fourth through seventh-grade students who were new to the district this school year.
+- CogAT Quantitative Score: Arlington Heights District 25 administers CogAT Quantitative in the fall to all third and fifth-grade students as a universal screener.
+The most recent score is used when considering students for placement into advanced classes.
+CogAT will also be administered to students new to the district in fourth through sixth-grade.

-- Renzulli Scale for Advanced Math: Teachers in Arlington Heights District 25 will complete the Renzulli Scale for students who score 93rd percentile or greater on the Math MAP and/or Standard Age Score of 130 or higher on the CogAT Quantitative assessment.
-The Renzulli Scale will be used to gather information about the characteristics of students in the classroom.
+- Renzulli Scale for Advanced Math: Teachers in Arlington Heights District 25 complete the Renzulli Scale for students who score the 85th percentile or higher on the Math MAP and/or Standard Age Score of 130 or higher on the CogAT Quantitative assessment.
+The Renzulli Scale is used to gather information about the characteristics of students in the classroom.
 Students who have already qualified based on their performance on MAP and CogAT will not require a Renzulli Scale.